yala/Mirai/README.md

 Please see [OncoServe](https://github.com/yala/OncoServe_Public), our framework for prospectively testing mammography-based models in the clinic.
 OncoServe can be easily installed on premise using Docker, and it provides a simple HTTP interface to get risk assessments for a given patient's dicom files.
 OncoServe encapsulates all the dependencies and necessary preprocessing.

 ## Using Mirai Codebase (Validation / Refinement)
 To use the Mirai code-base research purposes, we recommend using our [OncoServe](https://github.com/yala/OncoServe_Public) docker image.
-Please directly reach out for access.
 Once you have the docker image, you may enter it as follows:

 ```
 docker run -it -v /PATH/TO/DATA_DIR:/data:z learn2cure/oncoserve_mirai:0.5.0 /bin/zsh